nek0Chibi/nek0Chibi/README.md

 - 👀 I’m interested in Android App Development
 - 🌱 I’m currently learning Android Studio (Kotlin JetPack Compose)
 - 💞️ I’m looking to collaborate 😶
-- 📫 How to reach me: Don't waste ur time by trying to do that
+- 📫 How to reach me: Discord: _nekochibi

 <!---
 nek0Chibi/nek0Chibi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.